KutnerUri/surfaces/README.md

 1. [**Apple Developer Documentation**](https://developer.apple.com/design/human-interface-guidelines/dark-mode): Provides guidelines for implementing dark mode in their Human Interface Guidelines.

 These resources provide a variety of approaches to handling elevation, offering valuable insights for your own projects.

+## Show Your Support

+If you find this project interesting or helpful, consider giving a star to this [repository](https://github.com/kutneruri/automatic-elevation-surfaces).
+Your support encourages me to keep exploring and improving.
+Enjoy the journey with us!